mtdol/cm/README.md

 ## Modules
 There is a file under config/ called `modules.txt`.
-This file is used by cm to determine the absolute paths of modules that can be imported with the `load` keyword.
+This file is used by cm to determine the absolute paths of modules that can be imported with the `import` keyword.

 The file has this form:
 ```